brownd1978/KinKal_to_UPS/README.md

 * build_debug   - the working space for the Debug (debug) build
 * artexternals  - the UPS repo into which the code is installed.

-You can point the UPS repo at an arbitrary directory using the -D option but the other three directory names are fixed.
+You can point the UPS repo at an arbitrary directory using the -D option but the other four directory names are hard coded.

+Instructions for case 2: